albert-gee/old-macdonald/Writerside/topics/ESP-Matter-Thread-Border-Router.md

 <show-structure/>

-# Matter Thread Border Router
+# ESP Matter Thread Border Router

-The Thread Border Router management cluster allows provisioning of the Thread interface using a Matter commissioner.

 ## Build and Run

 This section demonstrates how to build and run the `ESP Matter Thread Border Router` example.

-The build process is similar to the [Basic Thread Border Router example](Thread-Border-Routers.md#build-and-run).

 Prerequisites: